-Senator Goodman is a New York State senator serving his thirteenth term in the Legislature representing the East Side of Manhattan.
-He is the senior assistant majority leader of the New York State Senate and serves as chairman of the Senate Committee on Investigations, Taxation, and Government Operations and the Majority Program Development Committee.
+Senator Goodman is a New York State senator serving his fourteenth term in the Legislature representing the East Side of Manhattan.
+He is the deputy majority leader for policy of the New York State Senate and serves as chairman of the Senate Committee on Investigations, Taxation, and Government Operations.
 Senator Goodman is also chairman of the Senate Special Committee on the Arts and Cultural Affairs.
 He serves as a member of the National Council on the Arts for the National Endowment for the Arts, a position to which he was appointed in 1989 by former President Bush.